Paper Pumpkin Wreath. Create a paper pumpkin wreath using supplies from We R Memory Keepers. The little pumpkins are perfect for your fall decor!

 To start, I used the sunrise honeycomb pads and the honeycomb stencils.
 I used the small honeycomb pad, but you could also easily make a larger version of this wreath by using the large honeycomb pads.

-Note: Be sure to trace your shape on the adhered edge.
+Helpful Tip: Be sure to trace your shape on the adhered edge.

 Next, you will create your paper wreath form.
 I used green cardstock and the circle template from the honeycomb stencils.
 I used the largest circle shape possible to create the wreath form.
+To create a more sturdy base you could also use foam poster board as your base.

 Cut out around the outer circle and the inner circle to create your wreath.

-I wanted some sort of stem or vine shape at the top of the pumpkin.
+I wanted some sort of stem or vine shape at the top of each pumpkin.
 The decorative font punch I have was perfect for this.
 I used the leftover paper from creating the wreath form to punch out nine vines.

 Using my sticky thumb adhesive I attached the green vine to the top edge of the wreath form.